jazzband/django-eav2/CONTRIBUTING.md

 3. If you've changed APIs, update the documentation.
 4. Ensure the test suite passes.
 5. Make sure your code lints.
-6. Describe the pull request using [this](https://github.com/makimo/django-eav2/blob/master/PULL_REQUEST_TEMPLATE.md) template.
+6. Describe the pull request using [this](https://github.com/jazzband/django-eav2/blob/master/PULL_REQUEST_TEMPLATE.md) template.

 ### Any contributions you make will be under the GNU Lesser General Public License v3.0
 In short, when you submit code changes, your submissions are understood to be under the same [LGPLv3](https://choosealicense.com/licenses/lgpl-3.0/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-### Report bugs using Github's [issues](https://github.com/makimo/django-eav2/issues)
+### Report bugs using Github's [issues](https://github.com/jazzband/django-eav2/issues)
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue.
-Use [this](https://github.com/makimo/django-eav2/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) template to describe your reports.
+Use [this](https://github.com/jazzband/django-eav2/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) template to describe your reports.

 ### Use a consistent coding style

-We use [PEP-8](https://www.python.org/dev/peps/pep-0008/) (whenever it makes sense) for code and [Google-style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) reStructuredText for doc-strings.
+We use [Black](https://github.com/psf/black) and (working towards) [wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) for code and [Google-style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) reStructuredText for doc-strings.

 <hr>